 Available till 1 April 2020

 We love Cafe&Meal Muji for palate-pleasing seasonal eats, and springtime is no exception.
-Cherry blossom season sees the introduction of the sakura strawberry cheese tart, beautifully made in the shape of the bloom.
+Sakura season sees the introduction of the sakura strawberry cheese tart, beautifully made in the shape of the bloom.
 Sakura mousse and strawberry jam come together in this butter tart, topped with strawberry cream cheese frosting and hiding a sakura jelly centre within.

 Psst: There’s more seasonal creations on the spring menu like the poached salmon flakes salad and lychee sunset tea.
 And with every purchase of a Spring Set Meal, you get to add-on a spring menu dessert at only $5 (U.P. from $7.90)!
 Promotion ends on 1 April 2020.

 Cafe&Meal Muji, Spring Set Meal, $18.80 / Sakura strawberry cheese tart, $7.90, multiple locations including Plaza Singapura, Raffles City and Jewel Changi

 Spring has sprung into a multi-tiered platter of cherry blossom sweets at Lobby Lounge.
 The sakura afternoon tea set sees items like the sakura cheese cake, lychee sakura almond tart and sakura raspberry velvet presented in their elegant pink glory.
 The seasonal flower is even incorporated in the savoury cherry blossom hummus with smoked chicken, as well as the buttery sakura scones.

 Sakura afternoon tea, Mon – Fri at $30++ per adult, Sat – Sun at $62++ (inclusive of seafood and cheese platters), Lobby Lounge, Conrad Centennial Singapore, 2 Temasek Boulevard, Singapore 038982

 Always Sakura tea and macarons at TWG Tea